german92/iExperience.github.io/slides/1A/course_intro.md

 ---

-# Course Format
+# Course Highlights

-* 4 weeks
+* 4 Weeks
+* Monday-Friday lectures
+* Saturday lectures
+* Weekend / weeknight excursions
+* Weeknight workshops / panels / talks

+---

+# Typical Weekday

+* 8:30AM-9:30AM Breakfast
-* 9AM-10:30AM Daily Lecture I
+* 9:30AM-11AM Morning Lecture
-* 10:30AM-2PM Break / Hacking / Lunch
+* 10:30AM-2PM Exercises / Project Work / Lunch Break
-* 2PM-3:30PM Daily Lecture II
+* 2PM-3:30PM Afternoon Lecture
+* 3:30PM-6PM Exercises / Project Work
+* 6PM-10PM Workshops / Talks / Excursions
-* 3:30PM+ Hacking
+* 10PM-Midnight Late-Night Hacking
-* PLUS: Saturday Morning Lecture
+* Midnight House Closes

+---

+iExperience does not enforce a strict schedule.
+It's up to you to work at the level you need to maximize your learning and balance your health.
+There are many components to iExperience besides just learning technology -- keep this in mind and do your best to maximize the opportunity of being here *every single day*.

 ---